 The number of births to women who initiated prenatal care during the first trimester of pregnancy (before 13 weeks gestation), expressed as a percentage of all live births within each racial and ethnic group.

 Early, high-quality prenatal care is critical to reducing risks for complications of pregnancy or birth and improving birth outcomes.

-In 2017, 74% of African American women, 75% of Hispanic women, 82% of Asian women and 80% of white women who gave birth received early prenatal care.
+In 2019, 73% of African American women, 75% of Hispanic women, 83% of Asian women and 77% of white women who gave birth received early prenatal care.
 These were similar rates as the state, with the exception of white and Asian mothers in Essex County, whose rates were a bit higher.
 Essex County had higher rates of early prenatal care than the nation in most groups except for white women who had a similar rate in the nation.

 In 2021, Essex County's rates among Asian, African American and Hispanic mothers were higher than in Lake, IL, Westchester, NY and Middlesex, MA.
 Essex County's rates among white mothers is similar to Middlesex, MA and higher that Westchester, NY and Lake County.